klogg/fl2000_drm/README.md

 ![Diagram](fl2000.svg)

 ## Limitations
- * USB2.0 is not supported
- * Connecting more than one dongle to the same bus is not supported
  * HDMI CEC is not supported
  * HDMI Audio is not supported
  * HDCP is not supported
+ * USB2.0 is not supported
- * Internal SPI flash access is not supported
+ * Dongle onboard SPI EEPROM access via USB Mass Storage not implemented
+ * Connecting more than one dongle to the same USB bus may not work
- * Only big-endian hosts are supported
+ * Non big-endian hosts (e.g. little endian) may not work
- * 32-bit hosts are not supported
+ * 32-bit hosts may not work

 ## Upstreaming
 Considering, no firm decision yet